MobilePayDev/MobilePay-Online/README.md

 Exactly as for PAN callbacks, make sure you response to the callback immediately.
 DO NOT leave the transaction "hanging" while you call out to the Acquirer.

 ### Delegated Authentication for all Mastercards AVAILABLE IN SANDBOX ONLY
-The flow is similar to Visa VTS because both are based on the EMVCo.
+The flow is similar to Visa VTS because both are based on the EMVCo standard.
 However Mastercard S4C carry sligtly different data in our callback:
 ```
 {
    "paymentId":"8dab9219-ab03-4524-bae7-f0ad55119da5",